DavidParkerDr/goparker/content/post/2018-05-15-even_more_ultimate.md

 <!--more-->

 286 points!
-And here is the breakdown for the image shown above.
+The table below shows the breakdown for the image shown above.
 I think this may be an actual maximum.
 I went through several iterations to get here.

 | Colours        | Number of Tiles | Number of Spots | Total Points |
 | -------------- |:---------------:|:-----:|:-----:|